 How many different triangles can you make on a circular pegboard that has nine pegs?

-intervals.
+Imagine a wheel with different markings painted on it at regular intervals.
 Can you predict the colour of the 18th mark?
-The 100th
+The 100th mark?

-Can you fit the tangram pieces into the outline of this goat and giraffe?
+Can you fit the tangram pieces into the outline of the telescope and microscope?

-Can you fit the tangram pieces into the outline of the rocket?
+Can you fit the tangram pieces into the outline of these rabbits?

 Can you fit the tangram pieces into the outline of this plaque design?